0xfe/vexflow/README.md

 # VexFlow 4

-VexFlow is an open-source music notation rendering library.
-It is written in TypeScript and compiled to ES6.
-VexFlow supports HTML
+VexFlow is an open-source library for rendering music notation.
+It is written in TypeScript (compiled to ES6), and outputs scores to HTML
-Canvas and SVG and runs right in the browser.
+Canvas and SVG, right in the browser.
+It , and also in command line node projects.

 ## Sponsor this Project